dhunganabibek/dhunganabibek/README.md

 But that's not all — I'm also passionate about data science.
 Whether it's transforming raw data into actionable insights, building predictive models, or visualizing trends, I love using data to tell compelling stories and solve real-world problems.

 When I’m not coding, I’m playing tennis or checking out the latest tech trends.
-My goal is to ace security and unravel the mysteries of machine learning — from cool algorithms to the wonders of deep learning.
-And yes, SHA-256 is still my favorite cryptographic alogirithm.
+My goal is to ace security and unravel the mysteries of machine learning — from algorithms to the wonders of deep learning.
+And yes, SHA-256 is still my favorite cryptographic algorithm.

 I thrive in collaborative environments where problem-solving, creativity, and curiosity come together.
 Let’s connect and build something extraordinary!